ServiceNowEvents/Guidebook-Tools-Setup-Guide/README.md

 ## Create and Share Account
 Follow these steps to create and share your GitHub acccount:

 1. If you don't have a GitHub account already, navigate to .  [https://github.com/join](https://github.com/join) to create an account.
-The email address you submit shoudl be your ServiceNow email address.
+The email address you submit should be your ServiceNow email address.
 The user name can be whatever you wish.
 1. Send the user name defined in step 1 to [Jason McKee](mailto:jason.mckee@servicenow.com).
 Jason will submit your name to the GitHub org created for K18.
 An inviation will be sent to your email that you must accept.

 Beyond standard Markdown, we have a few conventions you need to follow for your guidebook to render properly